migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/security.md

 **Priority:** <PriorityLabel priority="Must Have"/>

 **Description:**
-Third-party dependencies shall be kept secure and up-to-date, with no known critical vulnerabilities in production.
+Third-party dependencies shall be kept secure and up to date, with no known critical vulnerabilities in production.

 **Rationale:**
 Vulnerable dependencies are a common attack vector (OWASP Top 10).
 Regular updates and scanning are essential for security.

 **Measurement:**